 Used Honda Odyssey Models

-The previous (third-generation) Honda Odyssey was produced from 2005-'10.
+The previous (third-generation) Honda Odyssey was produced from 2005 to 2010.
 Trim levels included the LX, EX, EX-L and Touring.
-Power was supplied by a 244-horsepower 3.5-liter V6 mated to a five-speed automatic transmission.
+Power was supplied by a 244-hp 3.5-liter V6 mated to a five-speed automatic transmission.
 The V6 found in the EX-L and Touring trim levels had a variable cylinder management system to improve fuel economy.

 In reviews, we found this Odyssey to be a top minivan thanks to its smooth V6, responsive steering and secure handling.
 Inside, Honda's minivan boasted tight build quality and spacious, comfortable seating areas.
 At the time, downsides included elevated road noise and, as the years went on, a somewhat dated interior.

-There were only minor changes for the third-generation Odyssey, with 2008 bringing minor exterior styling updates and new convenience features, and 2009 seeing a standard power liftgate for the EX-L as well as integrated Bluetooth for the optional navigation system.
+There were only minor changes for the third-generation Odyssey; 2008 brought minor exterior styling updates and new convenience features, and 2009 ushered in a standard power liftgate for the EX-L as well as integrated Bluetooth for the optional navigation system.

 In reviews, our editors remarked on the second-generation Odyssey's best-in-class performance, which came courtesy of a powerful V6 and a capable all-independent suspension.
-We also lauded the Odyssey's large cabin, available power-sliding doors and that slick hide-away third-row seat.
+We also lauded the Odyssey's large cabin, available power-sliding doors and that slick hideaway third-row seat.
 Throughout its six-year run, Honda's second-generation Odyssey was quite simply the one to get.
-It won the Editors' Most Wanted award every year from 1999-2003 for the minivan category.
+It won the Editors' Most Wanted award every year from 1999 to 2003 for the minivan category.

 If you are looking for older years, visit our used Honda Odyssey page.